QuentinRa/blog.quentinra.dev/info/ocaml/interm/exceptions.md

 raise Not_found
 ```

-As these exception are used a lot, you got some shortcuts
+As these exceptions are used a lot, you got some shortcuts

 ```ocaml
 invalid_arg "message" (* raise (Invalid_argument "message") *)